 You may be eligible for academic concession when one or more of the conditions listed below unexpectedly hinders your ability to complete an assignment or participate in classes or an examination:

 In all cases, your request for academic concession should be made as early as reasonably possible to your instructor or Arts Academic Advising.
-If you are not an Arts student, you should consult with your home faculty for your concession.
+If you are not an Arts undergraduate student, you should consult with your home faculty for your concession.

 You will not be eligible for academic concession if you experience a course conflict, so carefully regard your ability to complete and succeed in courses prior to course drop deadlines.
 Academic concession will not be provided for exam or assignment conflicts between online courses.